-Our world is becoming increasingly culturally diverse.
-This is not a political statement, but rather a reality that indeed impacts how care is delivered to patients.
-In this webinar, presented by the dynamic Dr. Gilbert Marez, you will learn to identify various cultural signs that may increase a clinician’s and support staff’s awareness about concepts and preferences of patients of different cultural and ethnic backgrounds.
+Healing is not simply treating a clinical problem of a patient.
+It is truly reaching the hearts and minds of human beings.
+If you don’t know how your patients are going to receive the clinical, mental and spiritual care that is being delivered – how can you truly impact their lives?
+In this webinar, you will learn to identify various cultural signs that may increase a clinician’s and support staff’s awareness about concepts and preferences of patients of different cultural and ethnic backgrounds.
 Come learn how to provide true care in a manner that can be appreciated by all people!

 Addressing the Social Determinants of health will be the most important factor of health care reform.
 This webinar will discuss what Social Determinants are, and how they can help you better understand your patient.
 In addition, we will discuss how Social Determinants affect access to health services, Re-Hospitalizations, & Individual Behaviors.
 Delivering care for your patients without the full understanding of the social and societal factors which impact their condition is insufficient and inhibit the improvement of outcomes.
 This education will enable your clinicians to provide fulsome care.

 This webinar continues our series on Disease Recognition for Aides.
 Whether for just Aides, or simply to be consumed as refreshing the basics of this disease, this comprehensive education on Dementia, Alzheimer’s and Mental Health is worth your time.
 Persons with Alzheimer’s disease and other dementias have different needs, with these needs changing and evolving as one progresses through the stages of the disease.
 Aides need training and experience in caring for someone with Alzheimer’s, Dementia, and other Mental Health issues.